kiminh/qlib/docs/component/data.rst

 Also, the above example has been given in ``examples.estimator.train_backtest_analyze.ipynb``.

-To know more abot 'Data Handler', please refer to `Data Handler Api <../reference/api.html#handler>`_.
+To know more abot 'Data Handler', please refer to `Data Handler API <../reference/api.html#handler>`_.